6167656e74323431/gsoc-netbsd-linux-emulation/README.md

 # GSoC 2023: NetBSD Linux System Call Emulation: "A Tale of Two Binaries"

 NetBSD's Linux system call (syscall) emulation provides near seamless ability to run Linux binaries, but traditionally it has been hard to answer the question "will it work with program X?"
-This Google Summer of Code Project aims to put a dent in that issue by taking a more systematic approach to syscall implementation and porting a comprehensive test suite (the [Linux Test Project](https://linux-test-project.github.io/)).
+This Google Summer of Code Project aims to put a dent in that issue by taking a more systematic approach to syscall implementation by using real-world programs to gauge which syscalls are worth implementing, and not use them to decide when a syscall is done.
+Additionally, a comprehensive test suite (the [Linux Test Project](https://linux-test-project.github.io/)) was ported and support was added to test emulation using NetBSD's test suite (ATF(7)).

 A full diff of the changes to the main source tree can be found [here](https://github.com/6167656e74323431/gsoc-netbsd-linux-emulation/compare/2f15c46...trunk), and a full diff of the main pkgsrc tree an be found [here](https://github.com/6167656e74323431/gsoc-netbsd-linux-emulation/compare/b56696d...pkgsrc).

 ## Deliverables

-The following table summarizes the status of the work as of 21 August 2023.
+The following table summarizes the status of the deliverables from the [original proposal](https://www.pta.gg/assets/pdf/gsoc-proposal.pdf) as of 21 August 2023.

 | Deliverable | Status |
 |-|-|